 Beer enthusiasts continue to explore the science of beer in Wellington, from craft brewers experimenting with volcanic rocks to chefs experimenting with ice cream and beer combinations.
 So not matter what kinds of beer you’re seeking, they’ll all be within a hop of each other in downtown Wellington.
 The city centre is a tightly focussed array of bars and dining establishments and over 25% of all tap beer sold in the city is craft.
 So what are you waiting for?

 The best way to start your beer adventures is with the Craft Capital Beer Trail – a self-guided tour of Wellington’s specialist craft beer bars.
-Download yourself a map and easily navigate your way around sixteen craft beer bars, eight craft beer breweries and four bottle stores stocking the finest local brews.
+Download yourself a map(opens in new window) and easily navigate your way around 19 craft beer bars, 15 craft beer breweries and 2 bottle stores stocking the finest local brews.

 For a slightly shorter experience the trail is divided into two handy sections – North and South – both of which can be tackled on foot.
 Local buses also run regularly for those who want to take longer hops between venues.

 Go on a journey of beer enlightenment at one of New Zealand’s largest craft beer festivals.
 With more than 450 beers on offer and the opportunity to meet many of New Zealand’s best brewers as well as a few hand-picked VIP's from around the globe, you wouldn’t want to miss out on Beervana.
 What’s more, alongside a stellar line up of breweries, top eateries present their craft-beer friendly foods to satisfy all appetites.
 Beervana(opens in new window) happens in Wellington every August - see http://beervana.co.nz/ for more information.